dmorse/pscf/doc/user-man/compile-cmake.rst

     PATH=$PATH:install/bin
     PYTHONPATH=$PYTHONPATH:install/lib/python2.7/site-packages

-where "install" denotes the absolute path to your chosen installation directory.
+where "install" denotes an absolute path to your chosen installation directory.

 The above procedures (running pscf-env script or manually setting the